raphiz/nix-option-search/README.md

 The provided module defines options in `options.documentation.option-search`:

-- enable: (boolean) by default, add cli tool to the relevant packages options
+- enable: (boolean) add cli tool to the relevant packages options
 	- added to `environment.defaultPackages` for nixos
 	- added to `home.packages` for home-manager
 	- added to `packages` for devenv.sh